 The Air Blower(s) operate on a duty or duty/standby configuration.
 If running duty/standby, an in panel timer will ensure that blowers changeover every 7-10 days applying even wear.
-At the changeover point both blowers will run for the period of one hour, ensuring that the biological treatment zones are scoured efficiently.

 In the event of a failure by overload trip, the standby blower will automatically take the duty role.
 Any of the above failures will send a signal illuminating the alarm beacon to the operator.